jsdelivrbot/openarch-d8/README.md

 * thumb class should be list w/ li and h5 elments.
 * thumb should have thumb thumb__image and thumb__caption classes.
 * pad bottom of related media
+* remove language selector from all content forms!
+* flexslider slideshow transition not working on frontpage while fullpage.js enabled for widest/full breakpoints.
+* re-order work images
+* create flexslider optionsets for thumb, frontpage, other and delete unused

 #### ISSUES: